Codecademy/docs/content/python/concepts/modules/modules.md

 ## Creating Modules

 A module can be created by saving a Python file with the **.py** file extension.
-It can then ben imported into another Python file with the `import` command followed by the module name.
+It can then be imported into another Python file with the `import` command followed by the module name.

 For example, to import a **video_player.py** file: